PacketFire/packetfire_site/content/post/internal-boot2root-writeup.md

 [*] Nmap: Nmap done: 1 IP address (1 host up) scanned in 20.94 seconds
 ```

 To confirm that there was nothing else running on hidden ports, I ran a broader scan against all 65535 ports.
-Yet, I found that it returned nothing more that the above and have omitted the results for that reason.
+I found that it returned nothing more that the above and have omitted the results for that reason.

 ### Investigating the webserver
 I then decided to move to the webserver and, after opening up the site index, found that I was given the default apache page for ubuntu.